niclejeune/projects-in-data-science/README.md

 ## License

-This authors of this project reserve all rights.
+The authors of this project reserve all rights.